tantadruj/debian-linux-kiosk/README.md

 # Debian Linux Kiosk

 A setup process for public access computer(s).
-Possible uses are browsing the web and reading or editing documents - this includes the use of a USB key - if you allow it.
+Possible uses are browsing the web and reading or editing documents, this includes the use of a USB key - if you allow it.

 Intended for casual Linux users, such as myself.